unional/iso-error/README.md

 ## What about stack trace

 Stack trace is maintained inside a physical boundary, just like `Error` does.
-For security reasons, stack trace is not propagated accross physical boundary.
+For security reasons, stack trace is not propagated across physical boundary.

 If you think about it, stack trace is useful only to your team who originates the error.
 Your consumer should not know or care about the stack trace.